Robert was on his way to the orphanage when the wizard appeared in a flash of light, dressed in rich blue and gold robes and holding a staff.

 Robert’s heart, already having lurched into a gallop at the sudden appearance of the powerful (politically and magically) figure before him, redoubled in speed.

-“About… me?” he gasped, hardly able to believe this was happening.
+“About… me?” he whispered, hardly able to believe this was happening.
 He’d dreamt of this day for so long… the day a wizard (even this wizard!) would show up at his orphanage and declare that he had the spark of magic in him, and so must be whisked away to the Academy, or, when the Queen’s father died, that he was a long lost heir, now needed to be brought to court and trained in the ways of rule, or…

 “About you,” the Grand High Wizard confirmed, only to then add, “We think.”